Newsman/WP-Plugin-NewsmanApp/readme.txt

 Login to your acccount on [https://www.newsman.com](https://www.newsman.com/ "Smart Email Service Provider - Send and track your newsletters") and go to `General Settings -> API Keys`.
 There is a list of generated API Keys.
 Generate a new API Key for the WordPress plugin.

 == Changelog ==

+= 3.7.25 =
+* Exports: paginated exports (products feed, orders, customers, subscribers and the form-plugin subscriber sources) now use a deterministic unique-key sort order.
+Without it, MySQL gives no stable row order between two pages of the same export, so pages could overlap and skip rows and part of the catalog never reached NewsMAN.
+* Exports: the send-orders cron "last entities" window now returns the newest orders, as intended, instead of the oldest.
+* Remarketing: guest checkout email is now identified for remarketing on both the classic and the Blocks checkout.

 = 3.7.24 =
 * Cart tracking script: renamed the inline `ajaxurl` JS variable to `newsmanCartAjaxUrl` (block-scoped `const`) to avoid collision with the global `ajaxurl` defined by WordPress and other plugins.
 When caching/optimization plugins (e.g. LiteSpeed Cache) combine or defer inline JS, the unprefixed name was being overridden, causing the cart poller to fire `GET /wp-admin/admin-ajax.php?t=...` with no `action` parameter and receive HTTP 400.